Struggling Seahawks offense hopes to get reinforcements soon as Pete Carroll searches for answers

-The Seahawks’ suddenly struggling offense will be getting some reinforcements soon, including one possibly sooner than expected.
+The Seahawks’ suddenly struggling offense will get some reinforcements soon, including one possibly sooner than expected.

-During his Monday radio show on ESPN 710 Seattle, coach Pete Carroll confirmed that running back Rashaad Penny will return to practice this week, saying Penny will practice for the first time on Wednesday.
+During his weekly radio show Monday on ESPN 710 Seattle, coach Pete Carroll confirmed that running back Rashaad Penny will return to practice this week, adding that he will practice for the first time Wednesday.

 Over the next few weeks, the Seahawks will also get back receiver Josh Gordon, who was conditionally reinstated last week and can play in the final two regular-season games.

-And Carroll said that tight end Greg Olsen is doing “terrifically’’ in his recovery from a plantar fascia injury and that “he’s really coming back fast.’’
+And Carroll said tight end Greg Olsen is doing “terrifically” in his recovery from a plantar fascia foot injury and added that “he’s really coming back fast.”

-Olsen was placed on Injured Reserve Nov.
-23 and by rule has to miss at least one more game.
-When he went on IR following his injury in the fourth quarter against Arizona, the expectation seemed to be he’d likely miss the rest of the regular season but could potentially return for the postseason.
+Olsen was placed on injured reserve Nov.
+23 and by rule must miss at least one more game.
+When he went on IR following his injury against Arizona, the expectation seemed to be he’d likely miss the rest of the regular season but could return for the postseason.

-But Carroll’s comments backed up Olsen’s over the weekend to the New York Daily News after the unveiling of a heart center in Charlotte, N.C., that his family — Olsen’s 8-year-old son, T.J., was born with congenital heart disease — helped fund and build.
+But Carroll’s comments backed up Olsen’s over the weekend to the New York Daily News after the unveiling of a heart center in Charlotte, North Carolina, that his family — Olsen’s 8-year-old son, T.J., was born with congenital heart disease — helped fund and build.

 “Right now I’m rehabbing to come back and finish this year,” Olsen said.
 “I’m doing really well.
 I’m hoping to be back here hopefully in the next few weeks, before the end of the regular season and hopefully onward for a while in the playoffs.
 So my season is by no means over.
 I’m really making good strides.
 I’ve made a lot of good progress in the first two weeks.
 So I’m hoping (to have) another couple weeks of progress like I’ve had (already), and hopefully (I’ll) be able to finish this thing up.”

-Carroll also said starting right tackle Brandon Shell “has a good chance to practice this week’’ after missing the past two games with a sprained ankle.
+Carroll also said starting right tackle Brandon Shell “has a good chance to practice this week” after missing two games because of a sprained ankle.
 Shell’s absence Sunday led to the Seahawks playing fourth-team right tackle Chad Wheeler in the fourth quarter.

-Carroll noted that the Seahawks this week play Shell’s former team, the New York Jets, “so I know he’ll do everything he can’’ to make it back.
+Carroll noted that the Seahawks this week play Shell’s former team, the New York Jets, “so I know he’ll do everything he can” to make it back.

 A Seahawks offense that was on pace to set numerous team records over the first half of the season can suddenly use all the help it can get, and the addition/return of Penny, Gordon and Olsen could be a big boost over the next month.

 Carroll said during the show that both running backs Chris Carson (foot) and Carlos Hyde (toe) continue to deal with injuries and that Hyde’s limited use in Sunday’s 17-12 loss to the Giants was due in large part to his health.
-Adding Penny — the team’s first-round pick in 2018 — will be much-welcomed depth heading into the playoffs.
+Adding Penny — the team’s first-round draft pick in 2018 — will be much-welcomed depth entering the playoffs.

-Carroll also said of Carson that “the soreness in his foot isn’t gone but he’s playing with it.’’
-Carson played 58% of snaps Sunday, on par with his season average, and his 13 carries were his fourth-most of the season.
+Carroll also said of Carson that “the soreness in his foot isn’t gone, but he’s playing with it.”
+Carson played 58% of the snaps Sunday, on par with his season average, and his 13 carries were his fourth-most of the season.

-The offense, though, was held to a season-low in points, with only one touchdown, which didn’t come until there was 6:15 left in the game.
+The offense, though, was held to a season low in points, with only one touchdown, which didn’t come until there was 6:15 left in the game.

-Quarterback Russell Wilson, who spent the first half of the season on pace to shatter the single-season touchdown record of 55 set by Peyton Manning in 2013, has now thrown just six in the past five games and is on pace for 43 — still a career high and team record pace but far off where he was when he threw 28 in the first seven games.
+Quarterback Russell Wilson, who spent the first half of the season on pace to shatter the NFL season touchdown record of 55 set by Peyton Manning in 2013, has now thrown just six in the past five games and is on pace for 43 — still a career high and team record pace but far off the pace of the first seven games, when he threw 28.

 Carroll said he would be vague about what he felt went wrong offensively Sunday because the Seahawks might have to play the Giants again in the playoffs.
 If the season ended today, that’s exactly who Seattle would face in the first round as New York holds the lead in the NFC East and the No. 4 seed.
 Seattle fell to the fifth seed with Sunday’s loss, combined with a win by the Rams over Arizona.